Jobsbka/arxglue/docs/ExtEng.md

   * Django / Flask / FastAPI
   * PySpark / Dask / Ray

-**GLUE doesn't replace your stack—it connects its components into a single organism.**
+**ArxGLUE doesn't replace your stack—it connects its components into a single organism.**
 Your complexity + our simplicity = industrial solutions.